JanTheHun/rsdbc/README.md

 The goal is to build a very simple but flexible generic (meaning: multi-DB) database client that runs in command line.

+## Installation

+You need ncurses and MySQL Connector/C installed in order to make it work.

+Compile it like this (apply your dorectories where needed):

+gcc -o mysql mysql.c -I /usr/include/mysql -lncurses -L/usr/lib/x86_64-linux-gnu -lmysqlclient -lpthread -lz -lm -ldl

+Explanation: you may need to include your mysql directory with "-I".
+-lncurses links ncurses.
+The "-L" part may seem intimidating but it's actually quite simple to retrieve, just run "mysql_config --libs" after you installed mysql.
+The result is an executable called "mysql".

 ## Contributors

 JanTheHun